Hobbies Collecting Antiques

 Parlor tables with a square top and four slanted legs were also made with Eastlake influences.
 These tables were referenced as "gypsy" tables in early catalogs, but are now called lamp tables in most instances.
 Some have beautifully turned legs and may be fitted with metal claw feet holding glass balls.

-Most Eastlake style furniture can be found fairly reasonably priced today, with the exception of marked Herter Brothers pieces and others of extraordinary quality or provenance.
+Most Eastlake-style furniture can be found fairly reasonably priced today, except for marked Herter Brothers pieces and others of extraordinary quality or provenance.

 Eastlake Style End Table